 Pheromones are natural so the side effects are minimal if used as directed and can really be used with any anxiety level for a little boost of extra calm.

-Just like with medications, there are food products that can produce a lasting calm.
-Royal Canin is our go to in hospital, but if you are not a fan of the price, look around.
-Many food lines offer calming ingredients to go with your pets normal diet to help with mental and physical well-being.
-Hopefully getting your fur friend enjoy life and not be so scared all the time.
+Just like with medications, there are food products that can produce lasting calm.
+Royal Canin is our go-to in hospital, but if you are not a fan of the price, look around.
+Many food lines offer calming ingredients to go with your pet’s normal diet to help with mental and physical well-being.
+Hopefully getting your fur friend to enjoy life and not be so scared all the time.

 There is a lot of evidence surfacing about probiotics improving natural inner peace and calm.
-Initial finding are that having a healthy gut improves your overall happiness and resistance to anxiety.
-Fortiflora even has a Calming Care product out now to help your pet make it through those especially scary times, and can be another reminder to feed your pet right always to keep his guts in nice working order.
+The initial finding are that having a healthy gut improves your overall happiness and resistance to anxiety.
+Fortiflora even has a Calming Care product out now to help your pet make it through those especially scary times and can be another reminder to feed your pet right always to keep his guts in nice working order.

 Feel free to contact your favorite veterinarian for recommendations.
 Some already have trusted behaviorists they work with, sending clients back and forth to make sure they get the exact mental and physical treatments they need.
 Some veterinarians will do a behavioral consult to help you know what anxiety level your pet is at and recommend actions-medications accordingly.

 When in doubt, set up an appointment with your veterinarian.
 They all have experience with anxiety.
 They can direct and help you chose what methods to try to help your pet be their most confident selves.